Prominent boxing names now have a way to make huge purses as UFC boss Dana White has promised ‘several weeks of fights’ on a private island.

-As the Queensberry Rules come to a complete halt, the emergence of a plan of action from the Ultimate Fighting Championship gives plenty of fighters the chance to capitalize.
+As the Queensberry Rules come to a complete halt, the emergence of a plan of action from the Ultimate Fighting Championship gives plenty of fighters a chance to capitalize.

-The biggest names in our sport could now cross-over to UFC in order to stay active during the coronavirus pandemic.
+The biggest names in our sport could now cross over to UFC to stay active during the coronavirus pandemic.

-Unlike all the top promoters in pugilism, the UFC is ready to stage events in remote locations in order to fulfill their contracts with Pay-Per-View networks.
+Unlike all the top promoters in pugilism, the UFC is ready to stage events in remote locations to fulfill their contracts with Pay-Per-View networks.

-White has stated he has no problem adhering to the social distancing rules in place by the government, which don’t include any sporting association putting on a live show without fans.
+White has stated he has no problem adhering to the government’s social distancing rules, which don’t include any sporting association putting on a live show without fans.

 Therefore, if COVID-19 testing and health are paramount, why wouldn’t certain boxers currently in training consider a short-term contract with White?

 Floyd Mayweather is already in training, and just two weeks before the first of these – UFC 249, will hear the first bell in earnest.

 Tony Ferguson is ready to star in what is seen as a much-needed dose of normality for some fan punters, who are starved of action and having to rely on Playstation virtual contests to see them through this horrid time.

 So what would stop Mayweather and White from striking a deal for a future and controlled encounter with the former pound-for-pound king – not much?